 Self Shielding Mig Wires also produce a LOT of nasty smoke, so are best used in the open air.
-And that really is the only place I would advocate using self shielding wire, in the open air and even then, only when its too windy to use solid wire and gas.
+And that really is the only place I would advocate using self shielding wire.
+Even then, I would only use Self Shielding Wire when its too windy to use solid wire and gas!

 Self shielding mig wires were first developed in the USA for use on the vast prairie farms of the mid west.
 A small hand held mig welder was developed that would operate off a deep cell, 24v Tractor battery.
 This welder was part of a tool kit carried by the farmer and used to carry out on the spot repairs to gates etc out in the fields.

 Self shielding mig wires found their way into the UK DIY welder market in the 80’s, before disposable gas cylinders became available.
 At that time it was the only way retailers could sell Mig Welders to the DIYer.